- Stay within resource usage requirements.

 Ready for the real environment experience?

-In this Lab we will launch and EKS cluster with a single Worker Node attached.
-You will then be guided through the process of deploying a containerized version of Wordpress, consisting of a frontend web server running Apache, and a backend database running MySQL.
+In this lab you will launch and EKS cluster with a single Worker Node attached.
+You will then be guided through the process of deploying a containerized version of WordPress, consisting of a frontend web server running Apache, and a backend database running MySQL.
 Both containers will leverage persistent volumes for storage, leveraging EBS GP2 volumes as the underlying storage mechanism.